apache/pulsar/site2/website/blog/2019-07-05-Apache-Pulsar-2-4-0.md

 title: Apache Pulsar 2.4.0
 ---

-We are glad to present the new 2.4.0 release of Pulsar.
+We are glad to publish Apache Pulsar 2.4.0.
 This is the result of a huge effort from the community, with over 460 commits and a long list of new features, general improvements and bug fixes.

-Check out the <b>[release notes](/release-notes/#2.4.0)</b> for a detailed list of the changes, with links to the relevant pull-requests, discussions and documentation.
+Check out the <b>[release notes](/release-notes/#2.4.0)</b> for a detailed list of the changes, with links to the relevant pull requests, discussions and documentation.

 Regarding new features introduced, I just want to highlight here a tiny subset of them: